Smit1603/Spatial-AI/README.md

 ## Prerequisites And Installations

-1. Install Depthai and many other important librariesutilized in this project by running following command :
+1. Install Depthai and many other important libraries utilized in this project by running following command :
 ```
     pip install -r requirements.txt
 ```